MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-fundamentals.md

 ---
 # Microsoft Teams app design fundamentals

 Quickly learn about the fundamentals of Teams app design.
-You can find comprehensive guidance and examples in the <a href="" target="_blank">Microsoft Teams UI Kit (Figma)</a>.
+You can find comprehensive guidance and examples in the <a href="https://www.figma.com/community/file/916836509871353159" target="_blank">Microsoft Teams UI Kit (Figma)</a>.

 ## Layout